 When you start getting involved in soccer, you hear all sorts of terminology thrown around.
 One of the more common words you may hear players or spectators use is the word “cap” or a phrase like “player x has multiple caps.”
 But many people don’t understand what a cap means in soccer.

-In this article, I’m going to explain what the meaning of the word cap is.
+In this article, I will explain the meaning of the term “cap.”

 How Does a Soccer Player Earn a Cap?